 admin_user and the password

-Let’s log in and take a look at what exists on our admin page.
+Let’s log in and investigate what exists on our admin page.

 http://your-server-ip:8000/admin/ to get to the admin login page.
 Then log in with the username and password and password you just created.

-After a successful login, you’ll see the following page.
+After a successful login, you’ll receive the following page.

 Next, we will need to work on connecting our blog app to the admin panel.

-In the previous step, we’ve successfully logged into the admin interface, but you may have noticed that our blog app is still not visible there.
-So now we must go and change that by adding and registering our blog app with the associated models
+In the previous step, we successfully logged into the admin interface, but you may have noticed that our blog app is not yet available there.
+To populate our admin interface with the blog app, we need to add and register it with the associated models

 To do this, we’ll create an empty file called